Renew your library for less...

 The renovation of Verrières-le-Buisson Public Library near Paris in France began in 2018.
 Our BC Intérieur team in France suggested reusing several items of exiting furniture instead of buying a completely new package of products.
 The library, convinced of the benefit of up-cycling bought into the idea.

-As a trusted supplier to library interiors globally, we encourage sustainable consumerism in order to give future generations better opportunities.
 We were happy to manage the design and specification process for this project which had a wider financial benefit for the municipality of Verrières-le-Buisson.

 Our design of Verrières-le-Buisson Library ensured coherent design and functionality of the new space.
 The new layout reflects the functionality of a modern library with relevant organisation of facilities, books, media, and zones.

 Existing shelving and book browsers were upcycled, adhering to a very clear design vision that was to improve accessibility and flexibility - key requirements of the original design brief.
-The upcycling and the inclusion of new complementary products were added with longevity, sustainability, and the circular economy in mind.

 We worked closely with the client advising on fresh decoration to the fabric of the building, including new paint schemes and flooring as these elements had to tie in seamlessly with several items of reassigned shelving and furniture.